Inboxer vs Gmail (alone)

 Vanilla Gmail is the world's most reliable email provider.
 It moves mail around, gives you a clean search box, lets you label and filter, and runs spam detection in the background.
 If your inbox is small and well-curated, vanilla Gmail is genuinely all you need.

 Inboxer doesn't replace Gmail - it sits on top of it.
 You keep your Gmail UI, your Gmail mobile app, your existing filters.
-Inboxer reads your inbox via OAuth and adds: an AI triage layer that auto-categorises every incoming message into 8 buckets, voice-matched draft replies attached to every thread that needs one, pre-meeting briefs pulled from your historical threads with attendees, post-meeting transcripts and summaries, and a task queue extracted from messages and meetings.
+Inboxer reads your inbox via OAuth and adds: an AI triage layer that auto-categorises every incoming message into 8 buckets, voice-matched draft replies attached to every thread that needs one, and a task queue extracted from messages.

 If you spend less than 30 minutes a day on email and don't take many meetings, Gmail alone is fine.
 If you spend 1-2 hours a day on email and lose track of follow-ups, Inboxer adds the layer that makes those hours feel like 15 minutes.